top of page

 By Louise Wynne, Founder of WildKind Interiors

-Yes, unlike your architect, planning consultant or principal contractor, an interior designer’s work appears to come together towards the end of a build but that doesn’t mean they should be brought in last.
-Here’s why.
+Unlike your architect, planning consultant or principal contractor, an interior designer’s work appears to come together towards the end of a build, but that doesn’t mean they should be brought in last.

-Every project we work on at WildKind Interiors follows the same clear framework: a 6-step interior design process that brings creative direction, commercial focus and clarity to your development.
+Every project we work on at WildKind Interiors follows the same clear framework: a seven-step interior design process that brings creative direction, commercial focus and clarity to your development.

 To show how it works in practice, here’s how we applied it to a recent aparthotel conversion in the Lake District; a beautiful but very tired guesthouse soon to become a collection of luxury short-stay apartments, designed to stand out in a crowded market.